FMMT666/ncEFI/README.md

     pip install PyOpenGL‑3.1.5‑cp37‑cp37m‑win_amd64.whl
     pip install PyOpenGL_accelerate‑3.1.5‑cp37‑cp37m‑win_amd64.whl

+### macOS
+Even though Big Sur brought a lot of OpenGL problems, at least with Python 3.9.6, everything can be easily installed again via pip.

+The visualiser 'ncEFIDisp2' lacks some macOS-touchpad support yet.

+### Linux
+That always worked.

 ---
 ## News

 ### CHANGES 2021/08/XX
     - I have a stupid idea.
     - ported ncEFI.py to Python 3.x (origins were Python 1.5, lmao)
-    - added some new functions
+    - added a lot of new functions

 ### CHANGES 2016/01/14
     - initial upload of this "whatever"

 ### CHANGES 2007/11/XX
     - last available code before the computer was destroyed by a fire

 ---
 Have fun (with whatever)
 FMMT666(ASkr)